-- 14.14 Whilst each case is determined on its merits, the following matters would be likely to result in an application being presented to the Committee for determination: - Any unspent convictions for serious offences, for example theft, burglary etc. - Any unspent convictions for violence or threats of violence, for example assault, grievous bodily harm, wounding etc. - Any unspent convictions for sexual and/or indecency offences - Any unspent convictions for serious aggravated offences, for example manslaughter, murder etc. - Any unspent convictions related to the supply of drugs - Any unspent convictions for deception and/or fraud - Any other unspent conviction that would suggest that the applicant is not a fit and proper person to hold the respective licence - 14.15 All reports are scrutinised by the Commercial, Safety and Licensing Manager and a representative of the Council's legal service to ensure compliance with this Policy Statement and to ensure a consistent approach is taken.
+- Any unspent convictions for violence or threats of violence, for example assault, grievous bodily harm, wounding etc. - Any unspent convictions for sexual and/or indecency offences - Any unspent convictions for serious aggravated offences, for example manslaughter, murder etc. - Any unspent convictions related to the supply of drugs - Any unspent convictions for deception and/or fraud - Any other unspent conviction that would suggest that the applicant is not a fit and proper person to hold the respective licence - All reports are scrutinised by the Commercial, Safety and Licensing Manager and a representative of the Council's legal service to ensure compliance with this Policy Statement and to ensure a consistent approach is taken.